Saharnaz Babaei-Balderlou

 About me

-“Do not go where the path may lead, go instead where there is no path and leave a trail.”
+“I will not follow where the path may lead, but I will go where there is no path, and I will leave a trail.”